-The Sterling Memorial Library at Yale University includes the Yale Babylonian Collection, founded by JP Morgan in 1910, the world-renowned Yale artifact collection and the world's largest collection of ancient manuscripts.
+The Sterling Memorial Library at Yale University includes the Yale Babylonian Collection, founded by JP Morgan in 1910, the world-renowned Yale artifact collection, and the world's largest collection of ancient manuscripts.

-Amtrak will take you to New Haven from Grand Central Terminal and you can travel to or from New York.
+Amtrak will take you to New Haven from Grand Central Terminal, and you can travel to or from New York.
 Airport shuttle service to and from New Haven is available; it can be provided at the airport terminal in New London, New Jersey, or in Hartford.

 A subway connection between New Haven and New York City offers commuters a one-way ride.
-The service offers regular services to and from Boston, Philadelphia, Chicago, New Jersey and Boston's Penn Station, and it also connects major cities along the Northeast Corridor such as Hartford, Providence, St. Paul, Bridgeport and Providence Port Authority Bus Terminal.
-Route 12, which continues to Springfield and includes major roads into and out of New Hartford, as well as major roads and bridges in the city.
+The service offers regular services to and from Boston, Philadelphia, Chicago, New Jersey, and Boston's Penn Station, and it also connects major cities along the Northeast Corridor such as Hartford, St. Paul, Bridgeport, and Providence.
+New Haven itself is served locally by the New Haven Transit Authority, the state's largest public transportation system.

 New Haven also has many famous pizza parlors, and it has been named Best Foodie City in the country by Livability.com.
 With more than 100 restaurants located near New Haven Green, this is the place to go if you're looking for a unique dining experience.
 New Haven even has its own style of pizza, which locals call "apizza."
 It's also custom to order a white clam pizza in some parlors.